-While they don’t taste exactly like a McDonald’s thick shake (although if you use canned coconut milk, they are surprisingly milkshake-like), I actually like these even better, because they don’t give you the lethargic consumed-too-much-sugar feeling when you’re done.
+While they don’t taste exactly like a McDonald’s thick shake (although if you use canned coconut milk, they are surprisingly milkshake-like), I actually like these vegan milkshakes even better.
+They don’t give you the lethargic consumed-too-much-sugar feeling when you’re done.

-Feel free to use your favorite milk of choice here – sometimes I use coconut milk for a more decadent shake, but more often I will use cashewmilk or almond milk.
+Feel free to use your favorite milk of choice here.
+Sometimes I use coconut milk for a more decadent shake, but more often I will use nondairy cashewmilk or almond milk.

-Lately when I’ve been making them, I haven’t bothered to turn them green, and the white ones are still just as good–although admittedly not as fun!
+Lately when I’ve been making the plant based shakes, I haven’t bothered to turn them green.
+The white ones are still just as good, although admittedly not quite as fun.

 *If you’re a chocoholic, try the Chocolate Shamrock Shake Recipe.